 If you're early in the morning before the clouds have risen and have your luck with good weather, you should be able to make out Iztaccihuatl and Popocatepetl to the southwest as you climb.

 The first part of the trail is straightforward.
-Keep hiking up, through the scree field and down again.
+Keep hiking up, through the scree field, and down again.
 As you descend briefly and begin towards the rock cliff, get ready for the technical (read: fun) bit.
-The last section of the climb requires good wits, good shoes and good eye for trail finding.
+The last section of the climb requires good wits, good shoes, and a good eye for trail finding.

 The climb should get no more difficult than this

 Stay to the right and climb on the outer northern face of the ridge.
 At no point should you have to climb up a rock wall to continue on the trail, though at times a hand might be necessary to pull oneself up.
 Turn back or find an alternative route before you find yourself without a way of turning back.

 Northeastern, outer face of Nevado de Toluca

 In fall and winter, you're likely to hit snow or ice.
 I've climbed this trail with some light snow but wouldn't do it if the path was completely covered.
 The boulders can get slippery; one wrong move and it's a long way down.

 Though the last section can be tricky, the summit is worth it.
 When you reach the top you're standing at the northeastern side of Nevado at some 15,223ft.
 To the east is Toluca, then the Sierra de Las Cruces and Mexico City.

 View of Pico de Fraile from Pico de Águila